How Does Fiber-Optic Internet Work?

 Right now, fiber is mostly available on the East Coast and in big cities—though there are a few small ISP startups offering fiber elsewhere.
 ALLO in Nebraska and Colorado and Endeavor Communications in Indiana are two that come to mind—and both scored in the top 10 in our fastest ISPs analysis.

-Here's a quick look at some of the larger fiber internet providers in the US:
+Here's a quick look at some of our favorite fiber internet providers in the US.

 Provider